o1-labs/proof-systems/book/src/rfcs/3-lookup.md

 |   1   |       0        |

-Both the (XOR) lookup table and the query are built-ins in kimchi.
+Both the (XOR) lookup table and the query are built-ins in $\kimchi$.
 The query selector is derived from the circuit at setup time.
 Currently only the ChaCha gates make use of the lookups.

 The grand product argument for the lookup constraint looks like this now: